History * Education * Fundraising * Grants

 The Baldwin County Trailblazers was formed as a non-profit organization in 1995 to raise funds to build a continuous multi-purpose recreation trail along the eastern shore of Mobile Bay in Baldwin County, Ala.
 Founder Teko Wiseman’s vision was to connect cities and towns and encourage a pedestrian and bike-friendly community.
 The initial challenge was to create a public appetite for sidewalks in small communities where none existed and then to connect those communities.

-In addition to planning and fundraising for the Trail, the organization serves as the Trail’s steward: representing and advocating for it with local leaders, agencies and governments; monitoring maintenance and repair issues; addressing local and visitor questions and concerns; hosting volunteer work days for clean-up and beautification; promoting it as a destination attraction; and keeping the press and the public aware of its purpose, benefits, unique features and diverse beauty.
+In addition to planning and fundraising for the Trail, the organization serves as the Trail’s steward: representing and advocating for it with local leaders, agencies and governments; monitoring maintenance and repair issues; addressing local and visitor questions and concerns; hosting volunteer work days for clean-up and beautification; promoting it as a destination attraction; and keeping the media and the public aware of its purpose, benefits, unique features and diverse beauty.

 Left to right: